nijoe1/filecoin-docs/smart-contracts/developing-contracts/verify-a-contract/programmatic/programmatic.md

 Programmatic verification allows you to automate the contract verification process directly from your development environment.
 This approach is ideal for CI/CD pipelines and streamlined deployment workflows.

-## Benefits of Programmatic Verification

-- **Automation**: Integrate verification into your deployment scripts
-- **Consistency**: Ensure all contracts are verified using the same process
-- **Efficiency**: Verify multiple contracts with a single command
-- **Version Control**: Keep verification configuration in your repository

 ## Available Tools

 Choose your preferred development framework: